alexeyko76/docker-haveged/README.md

 # haveged as a Docker container

-It is used [haveged](http://www.issihosts.com/haveged/) to provide entropy on Linux headless servers.
+It is using [haveged](http://www.issihosts.com/haveged/) to provide entropy on Linux headless servers.

 ## Articles